This article was originally published in French, on the 29th December 2018.

 There is also a very economic issue.
 The economic elite of right-wing Brazil, which has allied itself to the far right, knows how to affect the galleries.
 The industrial bourgeoisie, the upper bourgeoisie – as we can see in Italy, especially in the context of fascism – migrate from liberalism to the far right because the question is not even ideological, but purely financial.
 The extreme right values the concentration of annuities and the benefits of the minority at the expense of many.
 There is in the fascist ideology – which is similar to that carried by the Bolsonaro government – something called “class appeasement” and which is in fact a will to end the trade unions, strikes etc. and which wants to keep on protecting bosses etc. So there is a whole relationship between the elite and the extreme right and this is very chaotic.

 If you go to Europe and talk to gallery owners, you realize that their speech does not correspond to what is happening in the country.
-This leads me to say something that seems fundamental to me: The Brazilian art market is not synonymous with an art system.
+This leads me to say something that seems fundamental to me: The Brazilian art market is no longer organized into an art system.
 In the Brazilian cultural system of art, a good part of the artists lived in the past with salons, group exhibitions, competitions, grants for production etc. In other words, things that no longer exist since the Temer coup and that will certainly no longer exist now with Bolsonaro, who has already announced that he had destroyed the Ministry of Culture and that there would no longer be any.

 I once talked with a gallery owner, and he told me that the training of artists will be extremely deteriorated in the coming years whereas before, he had never cared about the quality of their work.
 Indeed, the art market did not give any importance to the training of artists because since Brazil is a gigantic country, it obviously contains many artists, some of whom were trained in Europe.
 Brazil, however, has always had this trend towards “elite artists”.
 During the time of Lula, many different black and indigenous classes began to develop artistic poetics and finally we were able to have access to diversity in art schools, especially thanks to production grants.
 All this will now stop.
 Brazilian art will once again become what it was some time ago: an environment where the artist is the one who can be financially supported by Mom and Dad, who will pay for an art school and will therefore be an “elite” artist.
 Therefore, this economic elite, and in the specific case of our country, white people, descendants of Europeans coming from families called «400» – which refers to the former colonial families of Brazil who are therefore more than 400 years old – will keep a monoploy on the arts community.
 This is really crazy because the art market is irresponsible towards the new generations of artists.